-I like these extravaganzas because on an average day there is usually only one Swag Code worth 3 SBs, and on the weekends they are usually only worth 2 SBs.
-It's a nice way to pick up some extra cash.
+I like these extravaganzas because on an average day there is usually only one Swag Code worth 3 SBs, and on the weekends they are generally only worth 2 SBs.
+It's a nice way to pick up some extra SBs.

 Swago/Spin & Win

 Spin & Win is usually something that you get as a result of Swago.
 For every piece of the Swago board you fill up, you get a certain amount of spins on the Spin & Win wheel.
 There are various prizes on the board such as low amounts of SB (think 1 SB or 3 SB), along with sweepstakes entries, and even higher levels of Swagbucks.
-I normally either get entries to a Swagbucks raffle or I get a low level Swagbucks win.
+I usually either get entries to a Swagbucks raffle or I get a low-level Swagbucks win.

 4. Other Fun Swagbucks Options

 Let's wrap this up with a quick chat about some of the other options for winning Swagbucks.